iBoB-Code/Gods-Of-The-Arena/README.md

 Description
 ---------------
-This is a simple demo web app exploring different aspect of a react-redux-node-mongoose stack with real-time data management throught socket.io.
+This is a simple demo web app exploring different aspects of a react-redux-node-mongoose stack with real-time data management throught socket.io.